jaimetur/PhotoMigrator/help/5-immich-photos.md

 - **Explanation:**
   - The Tool will connect to Immich Photos and Download those Album(s) whose name is in \<ALBUMS_NAME> to the folder \<OUTPUT_FOLDER>.
   - To download ALL Albums use 'ALL' as \<ALBUMS_NAME>.
-  - To download all albums mathing any pattern you can use patterns in \<ALBUMS_NAME>, i.e: --immich-download-albums 'dron*' to download all albums starting with the word 'dron' followed by other(s) words.
+  - To download all albums mathing any pattern you can use patterns in \<ALBUMS_NAME>, i.e: --download-albums 'dron*' to download all albums starting with the word 'dron' followed by other(s) words.
-  - To download several albums you can separate their names by comma or space and put the name between double quotes. i.e: --immich-download-albums 'album1', 'album2', 'album3'.
+  - To download several albums you can separate their names by comma or space and put the name between double quotes. i.e: --download-albums 'album1', 'album2', 'album3'.
 - **Example of use:**
   ```
-  ./CloudPhotoMigrator.run --immich-download-albums "Album 1", "Album 2", "Album 3"
+  ./CloudPhotoMigrator.run --client=immich --download-albums "Album 1", "Album 2", "Album 3"
   ```
   With this example, the Tool will connect to your Immich Photos account and extract the Albums "Album 1", "Album 2", "Album 3" with all the photos and videos included on them into a subfolder of 'Immich_Photos_Albums' folder